Events

 2. When leaving the workshop, the proposal leads (the PIs) and contributors will have the information they need to start writing their Arctic T-SLIP proposals; and

-3. Determine when we will together submit all the Arctic T-SLIP proposals (for example, summer 2026 or later).
+3. Determine when we will together submit all the Arctic T-SLIP proposals (for example, by July 15, 2026, or later).

 Webinar Series